jacobhepkema/RNA_deletions/README.md

 ```
 nextflow S_protein.nf
 ```
 If you want to run it locally, remove the `nextflow.config` file, or edit the `nextflow.config` file [accordingly](https://www.nextflow.io/docs/latest/config.html).
+If you want to run in manually, check the contents of the processes in `S_protein.nf` - there should be enough information in that to run minimap2 and samtools from the command line.

 Then, to run the downstream analysis, run
 ```